TariqMahmood93/SENTI/README.md

 We propose a novel and innovative data imputation technique called Sentence Transformer-based Imputation (SENT-I).
  SENT-I leverages advanced indexing techniques to perform quick and accurate similarity searches, powered by state-of-the-art sentence transformer models.
-This approach is designed to enhance the accuracy and efficiency of data imputation tasks, providing a robust solution for handling missing data.
+This approach is designed to enhance the accuracy and efficiency of dynamic data imputation tasks, providing a robust solution for handling missing data.

 ## Requirements